kelanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Wrote a script to display hello world
-Added a script to print confused smiley
-Added a script to display the passwd file in etc directory Added a script that display content of two files Displaying last 10 lines of  passwd file
-Added script that display first 10 lines of passwd file Script that views the 3rd line on iacta
-Added a script that write to a file
+Added a script that write the content of cwd in a file using redirection